How Successful Investors Get RICH

 real estate investment Canadian REITs

-Despite market uncertainty in some warm-weather U.S. markets, many of us are buying second homes with the belief that further price increases are inevitable and will make those winter havens good investments, which rival the returns on quality U.S. stocks.
+Despite high interest rates, many of us are buying second homes in sunshine U.S. markets thinking further price increases are inevitable and will rival the returns on quality U.S. stocks.

 A while back I was interviewed about this trend on CTV.
 Apparently I surprised everybody when I said that buying in Florida might make sense as a lifestyle decision but was liable to be a bad investment.